 If a tree, shrub, or perennial cannot be planted in its final spot before winter arrives, you will need to take steps to make sure it survives the winter while still in the container.

 Container-grown plants should not be left outdoors above ground over the winter months.
-The roots of most trees, shrubs, and perennials are far less cold hardy than their aboveground stems or trunks.
-Container-grown plants are growing in relatively small amounts of potting soil.
-The temperature of the potting mix may drop into the single digits if container-grown plants are left above ground in winter.
+Their roots are far less cold hardy than their aboveground parts.
+The temperature of the potting mix in the container may drop into the single digits if left above ground in winter due, in part, to the small soil volume in the container.
 Single-digit temperatures may damage or destroy the root systems of plants.

 Bury the Container | Unheated Structure | More Information